 - maintaining an active social life

 Menopause is a natural process that all females will go through at some point in their life.
 However, taking the birth control pill can mask some of the symptoms of menopause, making it difficult for a person to tell if they have reached it.

 For many people, it is safe to stay on the birth control pill while transitioning through perimenopause, especially if they do not have a history of:

 - estrogen-dependent cancer

 Staying on birth control during perimenopause is also essential if contraception is necessary.

-Generally, it is best for someone who thinks they may be going through menopause to speak to their doctor.
-The doctor can advise on a person’s specific situation and what might be best for them.
+Generally, it is best for someone who thinks they may be going through menopause to speak with their doctor.
+The doctor can advise on a person’s specific situation and what may be best for them.